 - 1 tsp basil

-- Add the celery and sauté for another minutes, then add the cauliflower and cover with water or stock.
+Add the celery and sauté for another minutes, then add the cauliflower and cover with bone broth

 - Freezes well.